 The two newest MacBook Pro models are identical except for the display size.
-Both feature all-new Apple M1 Pro or Apple M1 Max chips making them the fastest MacBook Pros to date.
+Both feature the all-new Apple M1 Pro or Apple M1 Max chips, making them the fastest MacBook Pros to date.
 Videographers will appreciate the Liquid Retina XDR display that features mini-LED, up to 1000 nits sustained (full-screen) brightness, 1600 nits peak brightness, and P3 Wide color.

 This model is the one to get when you're looking for a MacBook Pro and are on a budget.
 One of the first Apple silicon computers released, the 13-inch MacBook Pro (M1, 2020), has a lot going for it, starting with its Apple M1 system on a chip.

-Read the full review: 13-inch MacBook Pro (M1, 2021) (opens in new tab).
+Read the full review: 13-inch MacBook Pro (M1, 2020).